unframework/licheepi-nano-buildroot/README.md

 [Lichee Pi Nano](http://nano.lichee.pro/index.html) ([English article](https://www.cnx-software.com/2018/08/17/licheepi-nano-cheap-sd-card-sized-linux-board/)) is a very small single-board computer that is about the size of an SD card.
 It can run Linux.
 There is a good amount of official documentation on the [original manufacturer site](http://nano.lichee.pro/get_started/first_eye.html) (in Chinese, but easily readable thanks to Google Translate).
 However, the tooling used to build the full card/SPI-Flash images is mostly made up of custom shell scripts, and is not always easy to extend or maintain.

 This repository contains a Buildroot config extension that allows all of those build steps to be handled via a single Buildroot `make` command.
-That means fully building the U-Boot image, Linux kernel, the rootfs image and the final partitioned binary image for flashing onto the bootable SD card (SPI-Flash support is possible but not handled here yet).
+That means fully building the U-Boot image, Linux kernel, the rootfs image and the final partitioned binary image for flashing onto the bootable SD card (I did not finish the work on SPI-Flash boot image builds yet).

 All the configuration is packaged as a `BR2_EXTERNAL` Buildroot extension to avoid the need to fork the entire Buildroot repo.
 You can fork this project or integrate it as a Git subtree to customize your own OS build on top of it as needed.

-This effort heavily borrowed from the work done by the FunKey Zero project: https://github.com/Squonk42/buildroot-licheepi-zero/.
-The latter targets Lichee Pi Zero, a sibling board to the Nano, but I was able to adapt it for use with Nano, and also converted the content to be a `BR2_EXTERNAL` extension rather than a full Buildroot fork.

 The config files should be reasonably readable, e.g. here is the main Buildroot defconfig file: [configs/licheepi_nano_defconfig](configs/licheepi_nano_defconfig).
 You will most likely need to update the Linux DTS (device tree) file to match your board usage, for which you can edit [suniv-f1c100s-licheepi-nano-custom.dts](board/licheepi_nano/suniv-f1c100s-licheepi-nano-custom.dts).
 Sample peripheral descriptions are listed in comments there - uncomment and modify what you need.
 This custom DTS file includes the original [suniv-f1c100s-licheepi-nano.dts](https://github.com/unframework/linux/blob/nano-5.11/arch/arm/boot/dts/suniv-f1c100s-licheepi-nano.dts) in the kernel tree, so you don't need to fork the kernel or duplicate code to make your local customizations.
 I may also set up an equivalent customizable U-Boot DTS file in the future.

-Please also check out https://github.com/florpor/licheepi-nano which predates this repo but somehow I did not stumble upon until I finished my own config/porting/rebasing.
-Please consult that repo for possibly newer versions/patches/etc!
+This effort heavily borrowed from the work done by the FunKey Zero project: https://github.com/Squonk42/buildroot-licheepi-zero/.
+The latter targets Lichee Pi Zero, a sibling board to the Nano, but I was able to adapt it for use with Nano, and also converted the content to be a `BR2_EXTERNAL` extension rather than a full Buildroot fork.

+Also check out https://github.com/florpor/licheepi-nano: that work was done prior to mine but I somehow didn't find it until later, oops.

 ## Dependencies